ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 ### `setup.cfg`: Add a `python-tag` tag to force file name of resulting “wheel” distribution file to reflect partticular minimum version of Python
-This discussion will make more sense after you get to later section § “[The wheel file](#the-wheel-file),” but this discussion nevertheless logically belongs here.
+This discussion will make more sense after you get to the later section § “[The wheel file](#the-wheel-file),” but this discussion nevertheless logically belongs here.

 This package requires Python 3.9.
 My `setup.cfg` file originally contained the following excerpt:
 ```
 classifiers =
-    Programming Language :: Python :: 3.9
+    Programming Language :: Python :: 3
     License :: OSI Approved :: MIT License
     Operating System :: OS Independent